 What to know before you go:

-After booking with O.A.R.S., rafters are sent a detailed packing it.
+After booking with O.A.R.S., rafters are sent a detailed packing list.
 Following it ensures a comfortable trip.

 It’s okay to ask questions when you book.
-Find out if the tour you’re considering has other kids attending (should you be bringing your own).
+Find out if the tour you’re considering has other kids attending (if you will be bringing your own).

 Time in camp is simply more fun with entertainment.
 Bring cards, fishing gear (and a license for adults), or even a Nerf ball to toss around.
 We enjoyed lawn darts and Bocce ball during our trip.

 Not even snacks.
 You won’t need it.
 We were so well-fed, we rarely finished the food on our plates.
 Plus, no need to attract bears and other wildlife to camp with stowed food.

 Every Rogue River O.A.R.S. trip begins with a group meeting the evening before departure at Morrison’s Rogue River Lodge.
 This scenic lodge is a great place to sleep the night prior to hitting the river.
 Alternatives include the Galice Resort or motel accommodations in nearby Grants Pass.